samjulien/blog/_posts/2018-08-08-continuous-deployment-pipelines-and-open-source-node-js-web-apps.markdown

 ## Continuous Deployment Overview

 [Continuous Deployment](https://www.scaledagileframework.com/continuous-deployment/) (popularly known as CD) is a modern software engineering approach that has to do with automating the release of software.
-Instead of the usual manual method of pushing out a software to production, Continuous Deployment aims to ease and automate this process with the use of pipelines.
+Instead of the usual manual method of pushing out software to production, Continuous Deployment aims to ease and automate this process with the use of pipelines.
 In Continuous Deployment, an update to the source code means an update to the production server too if all tests are passed.
 Continuous Deployment is often mistaken with Continuous Integration and Continuous Delivery.
 For you to properly get a hang of this concept, let us distinguish the other two concepts.

 In [Continuous Integration (CI)](https://www.atlassian.com/continuous-delivery/continuous-integration-intro), when a new code is checked in, a build is generated and tested.
 The aim is to test every new code to be sure that it doesn’t break the software as a whole.
 This will require writing test for every update that is pushed.
 The importance of CI is to ensure a stable codebase at all times, especially when there are multiple developers in a team.
 With this, bugs are discovered more rapidly when the automated tests fail.

 [Continuous Delivery](https://aws.amazon.com/devops/continuous-delivery/) moves a step ahead of Continuous Integration.
 After testing, the release process is also automated.
 The aim is to generate a releasable build (i.e. a build that is stable enough to go into production).
 This helps to reduce the hassle of preparing for release.
-In Continuous Delivery, since there are regular releases, there is also a faster feedback.
+In Continuous Delivery, since there are regular releases, there is also faster feedback.

 The major difference between Continuous Delivery and Continuous Deployment is the way releases are done.
 One is manual, while the other is automated.
 With Continuous Delivery, your software is always at a state where it can be pushed out to production manually.
 Whereas, with Continuous Deployment, any stable working version of the software is pushed to production immediately.
 Continuous Deployment needs Continuous Delivery, but the reverse is not applicable.

 In all of these, you need a repository where your code will reside and a Continuous Integration server to monitor the repository where the code is checked into.
 When the server notices an update in the code, it triggers the pipeline.
 A pipeline in this context is a script/file that contains commands and tasks to be executed on the project.
-When typically setting up your Continuous Integration server, you setup your pipeline alongside it.
+When typically configuring your Continuous Integration server, you set up your pipeline alongside it.
 Some common Continuous Integration servers include [Travis CI](https://travis-ci.org/), [Jenkins](https://jenkins.io/), [TeamCity](https://www.jetbrains.com/teamcity/), etc.

-In this post, you will learn how to setup a Continuous Integration server together with a GitHub repository to show Continuous Deployments in practice.
+In this post, you will learn how to set up a Continuous Integration server together with a GitHub repository to show Continuous Deployments in practice.
 Continuous Deployments are important for the following reasons: better integration for large teams, faster and easier releases, faster feedback, increased development productivity as a whole, etc.

 ## Preparing an Open-Source Node.js Web App for Continuous Deployment

 In this section, you will build a simple hello-world app with Node.js.
-As such, first you will need to ensure that you have Node.js installed on your machine before moving ahead.
+As such, first, you will need to ensure that you have Node.js installed on your machine before moving ahead.

 ```bash
 node --version